Header-Banner-Manuka.jpg

 Vegetation factors

-Individual plant genetics such as flower size, plant maturity, flowering times and duration can significantly influence the honey produced and corresponding level of activity.
-Plant geneticists around the world are now working to breed super plants with favoured traits such as longer flower periods, or larger flowered plants for honey production.
+Individual plant genetics such as flower size, plant maturity, flowering times and duration can significantly influence the honey produced and the corresponding level of activity.
+Plant geneticists worldwide are now working to breed super plants with favoured traits such as longer flower periods or larger flowered plants for honey production.

 Environmental factors